VIRAL: Aima Baig loses calm during concert

-Pakistan’s talented singer Aima Baig lost her temper during a concert on Monday and schooled a man for misbehavior.
+Singer Aima Baig recently scolded a fan during a concert and asked the management to send back the guy who is spoiling the event for all other attendees’.

-In the recent turn of events, the young star didn’t hold back and confronted a man from the audience who misbehaved with her.
+The young music star didn’t hold back and confronted a man from the audience who misbehaved with her.

 View this post on Instagram